 A facelift (rhytidectomy) operation is performed to raise and tighten the facial skin thereby eliminating or decreasing overhanging folds or lines.
-A facelift (rhytidectomy) also aims to correct the effects of ageing by tightening and relocating muscles which have stretched and drooped and by removing redundant deposits of fat.
+A facelift (rhytidectomy) also aims to correct the effects of aging by tightening and relocating muscles which have stretched and drooped and by removing redundant deposits of fat.

 The standard facelift (rhytidectomy) operation is effective in the neck, chin, cheeks and temporal regions.
-A face lift is the best solution for you if you are faced with a sagging forehead and brow or heavy upper eyelids or sagging cheeks or jowls or a deep nasolabial fold.
+A facelift is the best solution for you if you are faced with a sagging forehead and brow or heavy upper eyelids or sagging cheeks or jowls or a deep nasolabial fold.

 What is the actual procedure?

 The facelift operation usually takes between two and three hours to complete and is performed under general anesthetic although some patients prefer to have local anesthetic with sedation (twilight anesthetic).

 Before any incisions are made the surgeon will inject local anesthetic and adrenaline solution beneath the skin.
 The incision begins in the temple behind the hairline, curves downwards to the top of the ear and then follows the crease in front of the ear.
 It then proceeds underneath the earlobe and turns upwards in the groove behind the ear to finally extend horizontally inside the hairline towards the back of the head.

 The skin of the face and neck is gently lifted from the underlying deeper tissues to free it and allow it to be stretched and pulled upwards.
 Any excess fat in the neck that causes a double chin is removed by liposuction.
 The superficial muscles of the lower portion of the face and neck are tightened to firm the jawline, cheek, and midface.